 Honeywell International Inc. provides service for all of its products through service centers throughout the world.
-To obtain warranty or non-warranty service, you must first obtain a Return Material Authorization number (RMA #) and then return your product to Honeywell (postage paid) with a copy of the dated purchase record.
-To learn more, go to www.honeywellaidc.com and select Service & Repair at the bottom of the page.
+To obtain warranty or non-warranty service, please visit www.honeywellaidc.com and select Support > Contact Service and Repair to see your region's instructions on how to obtain a Return Material Authorization number (RMA #).
+You should do this prior to returning the product.